pobradovic08/PyTR/classes/connectors/observium/README.md

 `ObserviumConnector` is enabled by default.

 ## `load_devices` method
-Devices are selected from `devices` table usin following query:
+Devices are selected from `devices` table using following query:

 ```sql
 SELECT `hostname` FROM `devices` WHERE `disabled` = 0